sftgunner/edinplus-integration/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-41BDF5.svg)](https://github.com/hacs/integration)

-Tested on HA 2022.12.6 - 2023.8 and eDIN+ firmware SW00120.2.4.1.44.
+Tested on HA 2022.12.6 - 2025.7.1 and eDIN+ firmware SW00120.2.4.1.44.

-Please note eDIN+ firmware SW00.120.2.3.x.x is **NOT** currently supported.
+Please note eDIN+ firmware SW00.120.2.3.x.x is **NOT** currently supported, as it doesn't support device discovery.

+You can find your NPU firmware version in "Settings & Upgrades" -> "Upgrade & Backups" -> "Firmware Maintenance".
+If you are running an older firmware please contact Mode Technical support (see [#11](https://github.com/sftgunner/edinplus-integration/issues/11)).

-The state of this component is: Local Push
+The state of this component is Local Push

 This component communicates with the NPU over a combination of HTTP and TCP using port 26

-Inputs trigger device triggers that can be used for automation
+Inputs (keypads, IO modules etc) generate device triggers that can be used in HA automations automation

 ## Installation via HACS